• Recipe Index

 8 chicken drumsticks marinating in a glass dish.

 Mix all of the marinade ingredients in a flat glass bowl that is large enough to hold all your chicken pieces in a single layer.
-Add the chicken pieces and turn them so they are coated all over with the marinade.
+Add the chicken pieces and turn them so they are well coated with the marinade.
 Cover and place in the refrigerator for an hour.
 Turn the chicken pieces over in the marinade after half an hour.

 8 chicken drumsticks arranged on an air fryer oven rack.